waymondrang/docsafterdark/readme.md

 With the invert option, document content (excluding images) will appear inverted.
 This option is recommended for users who want a darker document background without needing to change the font color.

 To temporarily toggle dark mode on/off, click on the button at the bottom left of the page.
+This toggle may block other elements, such as the persistent word count widget.
+When this occurs, use the raise button settings in the options menu.

 The global toggle in the options menu can be used to disable/enable the extension.

 Available on [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/docsafterdark/), [Chrome Web Store](https://chrome.google.com/webstore/detail/docsafterdark/pihphjfnfjmdbhakhjifipfdgbpenobg), [Edge Add-Ons](https://microsoftedge.microsoft.com/addons/detail/docsafterdark/bbpgjhhjjphjmabmohnkkpmelbfpgfna), and [Opera](https://addons.opera.com/en/extensions/details/docsafterdark/).